offbyone/visidata/www/howto/columns.md

 1. `:` adds new columns derived from splitting the current column at positions defined by a regex pattern.
 The current row will be used to infer the number of columns that will be created.
 2. `;` adds new columns derived from pulling the contents of the current column which match the regex within capture groups.
 This command also requires an example row.
 3. `*` followed by 'regex'`/`'substring' replaces the text which matches the capture groups in 'regex' with the contents of 'substring'. 'substring' may include backreferences (`\1` etc).

+## How to modify configuration for multiple columns

 ---